Join the Experience ›

 ERIC DHRUV, EXECUTIVE DIRECTOR

-Eric (He/Him) began his love affair with the Sonoran Desert and Tucson, Arizona while earning a B.S. in Wildlife Biology from the University of Arizona.
-The romance and desire for immersion in the natural world led to several years of field work in such places as Arizona, Alaska and Papua New Guinea.
+Eric (He/Him) began his love affair with the Sonoran Desert and Tucson, Arizona as a child and while earning a B.S. in Wildlife Biology from the University of Arizona.
+The romance and desire for immersion in the natural world led to several years of field research in such places as Arizona, Alaska and Papua New Guinea.
 Eric was employed by the Arizona-Sonora Desert Museum as an environmental educator and interpretive manager working with community members of all ages.
 Eric went on to earn an M.A. from Prescott College in Place-Based Education and enjoyed a position as Sustainability Director and professional naturalist at Miraval Resort in Catalina, Arizona.
 He also served as Associate Faculty for the Liberal Arts, Adult Degree Program at Prescott College Tucson Center before becoming full time Program Director of ITE.
-He is LEED accredited and a member of the Southern Arizona branch of the US Green Building Council.
-Eric’s passion for sharing the intrinsic bond between nature and humanity has generated many wonderful opportunities to “get the word out” en mass on TV and radio as well as one on one and in small groups with youth over many years in both urban and back country settings.
+He is LEED accredited and a member of the Southern Arizona branch of the US Green Building Council, serves on the Landscape Advisory Committee for the City of Tucson and serves on the advisory board for the Santa Cruz Valley National Heritage Area.
+Eric’s 30 year passion for sharing the intrinsic bond between nature and humanity has generated many wonderful opportunities to “get the word out” en mass on TV and radio as well as one on one and in small groups with youth over many years in both urban and back country settings.
 Eric is also trained in Wilderness First Responder and in First Aid/CPR.

 Miranda